h1

-my search for the history of Johannesburg’s nightlife continues with this post about the Carlton hotel.
+my search for the history of the sophisticated nightlife in South Africa and in the 50’s and 60’s continues with this post about the Carlton hotel, Johannesburg SA.

 See also Celebration at Ciro’s and more posts in the category ‘music for restaurants, nightclubs and lounges’